 Born: April 20, 1764 – Died: March 30, 1834.

 Ackermann was born in Stollberg, an Electorate of Saxony.
 He worked as a saddler and coach-builder in different German cities, then moved to Paris, and then London.
 In 1795 he established a print-shop and drawing-school in The Strand, setting up a lithographic press and trade in prints.
 Over his lifetime, Ackermann was an Anglo-German bookseller, inventor, lithographer, publisher, and businessman.

 In 1809 he applied his press to the illustration of his Repository of Arts, Literature, Fashions, which appeared monthly until 1829.
 Thomas Rowlandson and other distinguished artists were contributors.
 Repository documented the changing fashions in dress and furniture of the Regency.

 Portrait by François Mouchet between 1810-1814.

-Duchess of Kent and daughter, the future Queen Victoria
+Duchess of Kent and her daughter, the future Queen Victoria

-The life of the Duchess of Kent, and convoluted line of succession that brought Victoria to the throne in 1837, is fascinating.
+The life of the Duchess of Kent and the convoluted line of succession that brought Victoria to the throne in 1837 is fascinating.
 Wikipedia has a nice synopsis: http://en.wikipedia.org/wiki/Princess_Victoria_of_Saxe-Coburg-Saalfeld

-Those are a mere handful of portrait of historical people.
-I picked ones that would be familiar.
-Check out my Pinterest board with 216 pins of Georgian people, famous and unknown – Sharon’s Historical Portraits
+Those are a mere handful of the portraits of historical people I have on my Pinterest Boards.
+Check out my boards with over 1000 pins of Georgian people, famous and infamous!
+Sharon’s Pinterest